 - Australian Fisheries Management Authority; and

 Commander, Border Protection Command is a Royal Australian Navy officer of two star rank.
-The current Commander is Rear Admiral David Johnston, RAN.
-His biography is available in PDF format.
+The current Commander is Rear Admiral Michael Noonan, AM, RAN.
 The Commander is supported by:

 - Deputy Commander, Border Protection Command;